UBI - Unsorted Block Images

 Implementation details

-This section describes how UBI distinguishes between older and newer versions of an LEB in case of an unclean reboot.
+This section describes how UBI distinguishes between older and newer versions of an LEB in the case of an unclean reboot.
 Suppose we un-map LEB L which is mapped to PEB P1, which means UBI schedules P1 for erasure.
 Then we write some data to L, which means that UBI finds another PEB P2, maps L to P2, and writes the data to P2.
 If an unclean reboot happens before P1 is physically erased, but after the write operation, we end up with 2 PEBs (P1 and P2) mapped to the same LEB L.

-Volume update operation
+Volume update

 fd = open("/dev/my_volume");